zkat/big-brain/README.md

 ### Thinker Definition

-Finally, you can define the `Thinker`:
+Finally, you can use it when define the `Thinker`:

 ```ron
 // behavior.ron